ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

   self.mouse_position[0] = tuple_mouse_pos[0]
   self.mouse_position[1] = tuple_mouse_pos[1]

-  # compares the new mouse position with the old to see if they are different
+  # Compares the new mouse position with the old to see if they are different.
+  # If different the velocity is calculated
   if self.previous_mouse_position[0] != self.mouse_position[0] and self.previous_mouse_position[1] != self.mouse_position[1]:
     self.mouse_velocity[0] = self.mouse_position[0] - self.previous_mouse_position[0]
     self.mouse_velocity[1] = self.mouse_position[1] - self.previous_mouse_position[1]